Matty Kimura, a Processing Expert at Better Mortgage, gives a rundown of the documents you’ll need for your mortgage application.

 If you are using funds from your retirement account, we’ll need the terms of withdrawal to confirm that you would be able to draw from the account without unexpected penalties.

-Once you’ve provided your initial documentation, an underwriter at Better will review your application in its entirety.
+Once you’ve provided your initial documentation, an underwriter at Better Mortgage will review your application in its entirety.
 Based on the information and documents you provide, we may need to reach out to you for further clarification – this is to make sure that we fully understand your circumstances.
-At Better, we follow Fannie Mae’s underwriting guidelines, which is the industry standard.
+At Better Mortgage, we follow Fannie Mae’s underwriting guidelines, which is the industry standard.
 And while underwriting guidelines have tightened up because of the 2008 financial crisis, we make every attempt to limit tedious requests and approve your application.

 If you’re a first-time homebuyer or refinancer – or even if you’re an expert and have closed multiple times before – we know this can seem daunting.
 In any case, we are here to help and make this as easy as possible for you.